 Minimally invasive spine surgeries like microforaminotomy take advantage of the latest medical technology and offer a host of benefits, but not everyone is a candidate for a minimally invasive procedure.
 Your surgeon will consider your medical history, spinal condition and diagnosis, and treatment to determine if a minimally invasive approach will provide you with a good surgical outcome.

 The neuroforamen, which may also be called the intervertebral foramen or simply foramen, are passageways through which your spinal nerve roots exit the spinal canal.
 The neuroforamen are located on either side between two vertebral bodies (between an upper and lower vertebra).

-Several spine conditions can cause your foraminal space to narrow, including degenerative disc disease, spinal stenosis, and spondylosis (spinal osteoarthritis).
-With less room to pass through, your spinal nerves can become pinched.
-Microforaminotomy is performed to relieve this pressure.
+Several spine conditions can cause a neuroforaminal space to narrow and compress spinal nerves, including degenerative disc disease, spinal stenosis, and spondylosis (spinal osteoarthritis).
+Microforaminotomy may be performed to “decompress” the nerve structures and relieve back or neck pain.

 A microforaminotomy is performed under general anesthesia, and one way is using endoscopic spine surgery techniques.
 Surgery may involve one or more spinal levels (eg, L2-L3, L3-L4) utilizing an endoscope to view the surgical field and a tubular retraction system.

 The tubular retraction system involves insertion of a tiny tube through a small incision to gently separate muscles and other soft tissues.
 Then, a series of progressively larger tubes is inserted, one tube over the other.
 Progressively, each tube helps to dilate and slowly open a surgical pathway providing access to precise level of the spine.
 The microforaminotomy is performed through the tube using small instruments.